-Understanding this amazing muscle — and how learning to properly engage it in common yoga poses — goes a long way to keeping the shoulder safe.
+Understanding this muscle — and how learning to properly engage it in common yoga poses — goes a long way to keeping the shoulder safe.
 Once again, it's Doug Keller that offers a series of intelligent sequences to supersize awareness of this muscle.
-I love the serratus pushups.
+Check out the serratus pushups.

 SHOULDERS IN DOWNWARD FACING DOG

-I adore this article.
-It summarizes not only how the shoulder works, but offers specific suggestions on how to avoid shoulder injuries in yoga.
+This summarizes not only how the shoulder works, but offers specific suggestions on avoiding shoulder injuries in yoga.